-Subsequent to year-end, the Academy negotiated an extension to continue leasing the student housing from the lessor.
+During fiscal year 2024, the Academy negotiated an extension to continue leasing the student housing from the lessor.
 This lease extension did not meet the recognition requirements under ASU 842.
-The monthly costs of continuing to lease the student housing is approximately \$27,000 a month.
+The Academy incurred lease costs of approximately \$245,000 on the lease extension.